quicwg/base-drafts/draft-ietf-quic-transport.md

 servers.
 The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server.

-The connection ID field contains a connection ID that the client should use for subsequent packets, see {{connection-id}}.
+The connection ID field contains a server-selected connection ID that the client MUST use for subsequent packets, see {{connection-id}}.

-The packet number and version fields contain the values from the client packet that triggered the Version Negotiation packet.
-This allows clients some assurance that the server received the packet and that the Version Negotiation packet does not contain a spoofed source address.
+The packet number and version fields echo corresponding values from the triggering client packet.
+This allows clients some assurance that the server received the packet and that the Version Negotiation packet was not carried in a packet with a spoofed source address.

 The payload of the Version Negotiation packet is a list of 32-bit versions which the server supports, as shown below.